foealke/soundbase/README.md

  - Firebase
  - sweetalert2
  - Microphone.js
+ - wavesurfer.js

-Current version (11III2019):
+Current version (17III2019):
-Build 0.1.2b
+Build 0.9a

- - Only song browser to make :D
+- The app is ready to go :D